JC Velten

 This vision is further communicated by Nextdoor's choice of their stock ticker symbol: KIND

-We're very happy to see a company that celebrates location and affinities grow to be successful, and commit to a happier society.
-I saw them work relentlessly for ten years to get to the NYSE and can't wait to see how they evolve their product.
-On this regard, there is very little that a new startup like Swim, founded last year, can teach a company like Nextdoor, founded a decade ago.
+I saw them work relentlessly for over a decade and can't wait to see how they can fix and evolve their product.
+On this regard, there is very little that a new startup like Swim can teach a company like Nextdoor, founded a decade ago.
 But here are our two cents:

 If you aspire to have a system that cultivates a kinder world, code for it.
 Some call it gamification, we call it product architecture because we believe it needs to become the DNA of your code... when you're serious about it.